remp2020/remp2020.github.io/index.md

 ## REMP Technical news

-**Technical announcement:** We've been successfully using CRM with MySQL 8 in production and we believe it's stable for everyone to use.
-In order to use the latest features of MySQL 8, we will need to drop MySQL 5.7 support in the next months.

-The preliminary end of support for MySQL 5.7 is scheduled for **April 2022**.
-Please schedule the upgrade of your database by this date in order to safely receive next versions of CRM.
+**Technical announcement:**

+Since CRM v1.0 and REMP tools v0.32 we've dropped support for MySQL 5.7.
 It's possible the CRM will work for you after this date, but you might encounter compatibility issues though.

+### 02-May-2022: New version of REMP tools is available (0.32)

+It's been a couple of weeks since the latest release and REMP tools bring couple of nice features:

+- Beam Tracker now supports Cloud Pub/sub that can be used as a queue for tracked events and possibly replace Kafka cluster.
+- The way how Mailer generates batch queues was rewritten to avoid table locking observed on the bigger instances.
+- Mailer adds List-Unsubscribe header, so the e-mail clients can display native unsubscribe links.
+- Mailer now supports localization for regular one-time emails.
+We'll be adding localization for jobs in the future.

+You can see the full changelog [here](https://github.com/remp2020/remp/releases/tag/0.32.1).

 ### 31-Mar-2022: Major CRM version release (1.0)